Inference for Large-Scale Linear Systems with Known Coefficients: Applications

 \end{example}

-\begin{example} \rm {\bf (Discrete Choice).} In their study of demand for health insurance in the California Affordable Care Act marketplace (Cover California), \cite{tebaldi2019nonparametric} model the observed plan choice $Y$ by a consumer according to
+\begin{example} \rm {\bf (Discrete Choice).} In their study of demand for health insurance in the California Affordable Care Act marketplace (Covered California), \cite{tebaldi2019nonparametric} model the observed plan choice $Y$ by a consumer according to

 where $J$ denotes the number of available plans, $V = (V_{1},\ldots, V_{J})$ is an unobserved vector of valuations, and $\textsf{p} \equiv (\textsf{p}_{1},\ldots, \textsf{p}_{J})$ denotes post-subsidy prices.
-Within the regulatory framework of Cover California, post-subsidy prices satisfy $\textsf{p} = \pi(C)$ for some known function $\pi$ and $C$ a (discrete-valued) vector of individual characteristics that include age and county of residence.
+In Covered California, post-subsidy prices satisfy $\textsf{p} = \pi(C)$ for some known function $\pi$ and $C$ a (discrete-valued) vector of individual characteristics that include age and county of residence.
 By decomposing $C$ into subvectors $(W,S)$ and assuming $V$ is independent of $S$ conditional on $W$, \cite{tebaldi2019nonparametric} then obtain